 you have the right to remain silent

 US law provides you the 5th Amendment right to not self incriminate.
-If you are questioned by police or placed under arrest, you do not need to make any statements other than to request an attorney.
+If you are questioned by police or placed under arrest, you do not need to make any statements other than to request a criminal attorney.
 You do not have to answer the questions police ask you, such as where you have been or how much you have had to drink.
 It is important to be polite and to provide identification to police, but you do not have to make any statements.
 Your words may be manipulated and used against you.
 Even native English-speakers are often confused by the legal jargon and semantics used by law enforcement officers.
 If English is your second language, you may find the officer’s questions confusing, and you may struggle to make yourself clear to investigators.

-An arrest can cause visa problems, a conviction will cause even more difficulty
+An arrest can cause Student visa problems, a conviction will cause even more difficulty

-You need a legal advocate who can navigate the separate criminal and immigration judicial systems for you, explaining the nature of your case, guiding you through the process, and offering wise legal counsel.
+You need a good lawyer who can navigate the separate criminal and immigration judicial systems for you, explaining the nature of your case, guiding you through the process, and offering wise legal counsel.
 Our team of criminal attorneys and immigration attorneys are experienced in both criminal defense and immigration matters which is critical to avoid conviction and/or removal from the US.

 If you are studying in the US on a student visa, a criminal arrest can complicate matters for you.
 Your arrest will be entered into NCIC National Crime Information Center database and could cause delays in re-entering the country if you leave, causing you to miss school.
 Your visa can be automatically revoked.
 Your visa application or renewal could be denied, thus ending your educational opportunities in the US.
 You may be deported or “removed” from the US and barred from readmission.